How to spend a day in Coffin Bay National Park

 As the day draws to an end make sure you take some time to check out Long Beach on your way home.

-Just outside of the national park, park in one of the public carparks and take a walk along the beach.
+Just outside of the national park, take a walk along the beach.

 Long Beach is one of the best beaches to enjoy the sun setting over Coffin Bay and is a fitting way to end your day in Coffin Bay National Park.